Aider-AI/aider/docs/leaderboard.md

 ## Edit format

-Aider uses different "edit formats" to collect code edits from different LLMs:
+Aider uses different "edit formats" to collect code edits from different LLMs.

-- `whole` is a "whole file" editing format, where the model edits a file by returning a full new copy of the file with any changes included.
-- `diff` is a more efficient diff style format, where the model specifies blocks of code to search and replace in order to made changes to files.
-- `diff-fenced` is similar to diff, but fences the entire diff block including the filename.
-- `udiff` is the most efficient editing format, where the model returns unified diffs to apply changes to the file.

-Different models work best with different editing formats.
+The "whole" format is the easiest for an LLM to use, but it uses a lot of tokens and may limit how large a file can be edited.
+Models which can use one of the diff formats are much more efficient, using far fewer tokens.
+Models that use a diff-like format are able to edit larger files with less cost and without hitting token limits.

 Aider is configured to use the best edit format for the popular OpenAI and Anthropic models and the [other models recommended on the LLM page](https://aider.chat/docs/llms.html).
 For lesser known models aider will default to using the "whole" editing format since it is the easiest format for an LLM to use.
-But it is also the least efficient, requiring the model to output the entire source file for every set of changes.
-This can raise costs and cause errors with LLMs that have smaller context window sizes.

-All of the other diff-like edit formats are much more efficient with their use of tokens.

 ## Contributing benchmark results